EOSIO/eosio-swift-reference-ios-authenticator-signature-provider/README.md

 * For iOS, iOS 11+

 ## Installation
-This wallet/signature provider example app has [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift) as a dependency.
+This reference wallet/signature provider has [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift) as a dependency.

 1. Clone the library to your machine
 2. Navigate to the project folder using `Terminal`